lksprado/Solar/README.md

 # HOME SOLAR PANEL DATA FROM ETL TO VIZ

 ### DESCRIPTION
-This is a personal project that emulates and end-to-end Data project applying data engineering concepts and using python best practices for coding.
+This is a personal project that emulates and end-to-end Data project applying data engineering concepts and using python best practices for coding (OOP).
 It consists of 4 steps:

 1. Missing.py